Villawhatever/devfolio/README.md

 ```
 ---
 title: My Blog Title
-date: '2020-09-20T12:00:00.00Z'
+date: "2020-09-20T12:00:00.00Z"
-description: 'Some Short Blog Post Description'
+description: "Some Short Blog Post Description"
 ---

 My blog post starts here.
 ```

 The portion between both lines (`---`) is the metadata for the blog post.
-The `title` attribute is the post's title, the `date` is the date that shows on the blog post, and the `description` is a brief excerpt of the post that shows on the home page and the blog page for the post summary.
+The `title` attribute is the post"s title, the `date` is the date that shows on the blog post, and the `description` is a brief excerpt of the post that shows on the home page and the blog page for the post summary.
 Below the metadata is where the content of your blog post would start.

-After that is done, you should now see you're latest blog post on your site (if you deploy or run it locally).
+After that is done, you should now see you"re latest blog post on your site (if you deploy or run it locally).
 One thing to keep in mind is that by default, the homepage will show only the latest 5 blog posts based on the `date` field entered.
-If you added a new blog post but it's not showing up, it's possible that you entered an older date by accident.
+If you added a new blog post but it"s not showing up, it"s possible that you entered an older date by accident.

 ## Running Locally

-If you're happy with the current layout and design, you can simply edit your `gatsby-config.js` without the need to run it locally.
+If you"re happy with the current layout and design, you can simply edit your `gatsby-config.js` without the need to run it locally.
 With that said, if you want to spin it up locally, simply run `npm install` to install the required dependencies and then `npm run develop` to start the Gatsby development server.
 You can also run `npm run format` to run Prettier on the code.

 ## Deploying